 Qualification Requirements and RegulationsThe Qualification framework is in Law-Decree 74/2006, 24th of March, with the wording amended by Decree No 107/2008, 25th of June and order Nº 782/2009 , 23rd July

-The FPCE-UC attributes the title of doctor to students who obtain 180 ECTS, which correspond to:
+The FPCE-UC grants a doctoral degree to students who obtain 180 ECTS, which correspond to: